MonishaGunalan/sysc3303project/README.txt

 Server
 ======
 Run to start the server.
 Start server first.
-Commands: help, stop, pwd,chdir, defaultdir
+Commands: help, stop, pwd, chdir, defaultdir

 Error Simulator
 ===============
 Run to start error simulator.
-Start error simulator before client. choose the error mode to simulate an error before running the client(default mode is normal mode)
+Start error simulator before client.
+At the prompt " connect to ", enter the ip address or the command 'localhost' to connect to the localhost choose the error mode to simulate an error before running the client(default mode is normal mode)
 Commands: help(lists the available error modes),
 	   stop(stop the error simulator (when current transfers finish))